 Your unit is encouraged to conduct morning and evening flag ceremonies in your campsite.
-If your unit would like to, privately, conduct a flag raising and/or lowering ceremony at the council fire ring, please see your Camp Commisioner throughout the week.
+If your unit would like to privately conduct a flag raising and/or lowering ceremony at the council fire ring, please see your Camp Commissioner throughout the week.

-QUIET TIMES
+CAMP WIDE QUIET TIMES

 To fully enjoy the experience of camp life, leave your electronic devices at home.
 Immerse yourself in the camp experience!
 You'll enjoy it so much more by reducing your digital distractions and living in the moment.
-Quiet time is 11:00 p.m. to 7:00 a.m.
+Quiet time is 10:00 p.m. to 7:00 a.m, with 'Lights Out' at 11 p.m.
 Summer Camp is fun and exciting, but you'll need to get your rest each night in order to be rejuvenated and ready for each day.